openbcl/fds-dockerfiles/README.md

 ```
 To do so add `--shm-size=384M` to the run-commands described above.
 This will increase the default shared memory (64MB) to 384MB.
+Maybe you have to chose a higher value (depending on your simulation).

 #### OMP_NUM_THREADS
 Usually the setup routine of FDS will set a system environment variable called `OMP_NUM_THREADS`.